Computably totally disconnected locally compact groups: Defining computably t.d.l.c. groups via meet groupoids

 \subsection{The meet groupoid of a t.d.l.c.\ group}

-Intuitively, a \emph{groupoid} generalizes the notion of a group by allowing that the binary operation is partial.
-A groupoid is given by a domain $\+ W$, together with a unary operation $X \to X^{-1}$ and a partial binary operation, denoted by ``$\cdot $".
+Intuitively, the notion of a {groupoid} generalizes the notion of a group by allowing that the binary operation is partial.
+A~groupoid is given by a domain $\+ W$ on which a unary operation $(.)^{-1}$ and a partial binary operation, denoted by ``$\cdot $", are defined.
 These operations satisfy the following conditions: \bi \item[(a)] associativity in the sense that $(A \cdot B)\cdot C= A \cdot (B\cdot C)$, with either both sides or no side defined (and so the parentheses can be omitted); \item[(b)] $A\cdot A^{-1}$ and $A^{-1}\cdot A$ are always defined; \item[(c)] if $A\cdot B$ is defined then $A\cdot B\cdot B^{-1}=A$ and $A^{-1}\cdot A\cdot B =B$.\ei

-Equivalently, one can view a groupoid as a small category where each morphism has an inverse.
-The elements of the domain are the morphisms of the category.
-The morphisms $U$ such that $U\cdot U =U$ correspond to the objects of the category.
-One has $A\colon U \to V$ where $U= A \cdot A^{-1}$ and $V= A^{-1} \cdot A$. \begin{definition} A \emph{meet groupoid} is a groupoid $(\+ W, \cdot , {.}^{-1})$ that is also a meet semilattice with least element.
-The meet operation is denoted $\cap$, the least element~$\ES$, and inclusion is defined by $A \sub B \LR A\cap B = A$.
-It satisfies the conditions that $\ES^{-1} = \ES$, that $\ES \cdot A$ and $A \cdot \ES$ are undefined for each $A$, and that the groupoid operations are monotonic: